Wannie91/Combat-Robots-Overhaul/README.md

 To make the combat robots more accessible in the early game, all types are unlocked after researching combat robotics 1.

-Since I'm not sure yet about these balanches, please let me what I can change to make them more balanced.
+Since I'm not sure yet about these balances, please let me what I can change to make them more balanced.